 The dry bench upon which Cedar Hills is located provided little attraction to Native Americans.
 They preferred camping near streams, such as in American Fork Canyon.
 Several Native American artifacts were found upon the bench, however, including an Indian bowl (found by Paul Adams and currently on display at a Brigham Young University museum) and numerous arrowheads.
 The arrowheads were probably dropped during skirmishes between the Utah Valley Indians and the Shoshones.

 Various forms of wildlife flourished in the area.
 Coyotes prowled along the bench.
 Wild cats, red foxes, bears, deer, skunks, and rabbits also lived in the area.
 Some deer, skunks, and rabbits can still be seen around Cedar Hills.

-Between 1849 and 1850, early settlers began to make their homes in settlements around Cedar Hills.
-A large portion of Cedar Hills was used for dry farming, which proved to be unsuccessful.
-A few planted plots existed among the sage brush.
-Much of the area was used to pasture livestock.
-Other forms of livelihood among early settlers of Cedar Hills included trapping and turkey farming.
+Early settlers began to make their homes in settlements around the area of what is now Cedar Hills.
+The surrounding cities of Pleasant Grove and Alpine were settled between 1849 and 1850.
+Later, a large portion of the area was used for dry farming, which proved to be unsuccessful.
+A few planted plots existed among the sage brush, but much of the area was used to pasture livestock.
+Other forms of livelihood among early settlers included trapping and turkey farming.